tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The way the viewer visualizes the scene content can be adjusted according to the task to perform.

 **Full Screen** mode can be entered to maximize the viewer to the monitor screen, hiding any interface panel border.
-This is available only on the Windows platform.

 Vector drawings, that can slow down the visualization performance when used in large amounts in a scene, can be visualized as raster drawings, faster to visualize, still preserving their vector nature, by using the **Visualize Vector As Raster** option.